 This policy shall be included in the WSU Policies and Procedures Manual and shared with appropriate constituencies in the University.

-The Vice President for Academic Affairs shall have primary responsibility for publication and distribution of this University policy.
+The Provost and Senior Vice President shall have primary responsibility for publication and distribution of this University policy.

 April 5, 2001